zeroxf89/agenticSeek/README.md

 - **Coding abilities**: Code in Python, C, Golang, and soon more
 - **Trial-and-error**: If a command or code fails, the assistant retries to fixes it automatically, saving you time.
 - **Agent routing**: Select the best agent for the task
-- **Multi-agent (On Dev branch)**: For complex tasks, divide and conquer with multiple agents
+- **Multi-agent planning**: For complex tasks, divide and conquer with multiple agents
 - **Tools:**: All agents have their respective tools ability.
 Basic search, flight API, files explorer, etc...
-- **Web browsing (not implemented yet | Hight priority task)**: Browse the web autonomously to conduct task.
+- **Web browsing (Not implemented yet)**: Browse the web autonomously to conduct task.
-- **Memory&Recovery**: Compress conversation over time to retain useful information, recover conversation session.
+- **Memory**: Compress conversation over time to retain useful information, recover conversation session, remember your preferences.

 ---